 But in the 12 days since then, its proportion of global deaths has fallen from 56 per cent to 13 per cent.

-The coronavirus crisis has also killed 44 medics in Italy after another four died yesterday and two today, a doctor's federation says.
+The coronavirus crisis has also killed 44 medics in Italy after another four died yesterday and two today, a doctor's federation said.

 The Italian Federation of Medical Professionals said the latest victims included doctors in Bergamo, Turin, Genoa, Lecco and Pesaro e Urbino.

-Some 6414 medical workers have been infected, an Italian research institute says - taking them away from the health service when they are desperately needed.
+Some 6414 medical workers have been infected, an Italian research institute said - taking them away from the health service when they are desperately needed.

 The infected health workers make up nearly 8 per cent of Italy's total cases.

 The latest medics to die of Covid-19 include pulmonologist Marcello Ugolini, 70, and medical councillor Anna Maria Focarete, 69, who died yesterday, according to the federation.

 Of the four who died yesterday, two were associated with the province of Bergamo, which has been exceptionally hard hit by the crisis.